suhaskm-neu/suhaskm-neu/README.md

 Welcome to my GitHub!

 My projects/work spans to Machine Learing, Deep Learning, Data Science and Software Development adhering to Object-Oriented Design.
 I'm also working on my Cloud Computing, Networking, Data Structures & Algorithms and Containerization skills.
+I'm looking for Internship/Co-op oppurtunities.

 ## 🌐 About Me